Ask an American about TiVO and they will describe to you the best TV viewing experience out there.

 Now unfortunately the Fetch TV does not have any of these features which is a glaring omission when you are used to using the system everyday.

-Some areas which the Fetch box has over the TiVo unit does include:
+Some areas which the Fetch box has over the TiVo unit includes:

 - No annoying sound effects when browsing through menus